 In this series, you will find stories of the amazing work being done by people all over the world, including our wonderful partners.
 We trust you will find a reason for grounded realistic hope.
 Even in the midst of so many daunting challenges, people all over are building a powerful, diverse, global nonviolent movement.
 We are glad to be able to play a key role as a backbone organization of this global movement and to share this knowledge with you.

 In the coming weeks, we will continue to host inspirational conversations of hope in this new world we have emerged into and announce them on this page.
-Our next webinar will be on Wednesday, June 3rd, 10:30 AM EDT titled:

 We also encourage you to take the time to view the previous webinars in this series, linked below: